A Lesson in Splats: Teacher-Guided Diffusion for 3D Gaussian Splats Generation with 2D Supervision: Introduction

 \section{Introduction}

-3D reconstruction from single 2D images is essential for computer vision applications, such as augmented reality, robotics, and autonomous vehicles, which rely on inferring 3D structures from limited viewpoints.
-Lifting 2D images to 3D is an ill-posed problem, because different 3D shapes can produce identical 2D projections.

-Current approaches for 3D reconstruction from single images can be categorized into two main types: deterministic predictions and generative models, each with distinct limitations that stem from the ill-posed nature of inferring 3D structures from 2D images.
+3D Reconstruction is essential for computer vision applications, such as augmented reality, robotics, and autonomous driving \cite{liu2024dvlo,ge2025compgs,deng2025mcnslammultiagentcollaborativeneural,peng2024pnas}, which rely on inferring 3D structures from limited viewpoints.
+However, reconstructing 3D objects or scenes from 2D images is challenging.
+First, it is an ill-posed problem because different 3D shapes can produce identical 2D projections.
+Second, 3D datasets are scarce, especially in comparison to their image dataset counterparts, limiting the ability to directly train on 3D data.
+Current approaches for 3D reconstruction from single images can be categorized into two main types: deterministic predictions and generative models, each with distinct limitations.

-A prevalent approach in 3D reconstruction is to use deterministic neural networks to map input images to 3D representations, such as Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf}, 3D Gaussian Splats (3DGS) \cite{roessle2024l3dg}, and triplanes \cite{triplane}.
-By leveraging differentiable rendering techniques, these methods can train directly from 2D images, circumventing the need for large volumes of 3D data, which are relatively scarce.
-This is advantageous because annotated 3D data is often difficult or impractical to obtain, especially for real-world applications.
+A prevalent approach in 3D reconstruction is to use deterministic feedforward neural networks to map input images to 3D representations, such as Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf, hong2023lrm} and 3D Gaussian Splats (3DGS) \cite{kerbl20233d, szymanowicz2024splatter, flash3d_2024_arxiv, gslrm2024}.
+Leveraging differentiable rendering techniques, \textbf{these methods can be trained directly from sprase 2D views}, circumventing the need for large volumes of 3D data.
+This is advantageous because 3D data is often difficult or impractical to obtain, especially for real-world applications.
 However, despite ongoing performance improvements, deterministic models remain inherently limited by the ambiguity in the 2D-to-3D mapping.
-These models cannot fully capture the range of possible 3D structures that correspond to a single 2D image, leading to overly smooth or blurred outputs when supervised by appearance-based losses for a specific target.
-This limitation constrains their ability to generate diverse and accurate 3D reconstructions, particularly when multiple plausible 3D structures could correspond to the same 2D input.
+These models cannot fully capture the range of possible 3D structures that correspond to a source image, leading to overly smooth or blurred outputs when supervised by appearance-based losses.